soxoj/username-generation-guide/README.md

 Let's find out your goals.

-If I understand correctly, **you have some information about people**, and you want to **get a list of usernames** (nicknames), that's may be used to search for those people.
+If I understand correctly, **you have some information about people**, and you want to **get a list of usernames** (nicknames, just names), that may be used to search for those people.

 Am I right?
-So, you're in right place.
+So, you're in the right place.

 Below you can read the information on how to get clues for a new search, starting from the data you know, as well as how to automate this and what tools to use.